“Native American Youth Suicide Rates Are at Crisis Levels”—Huffington Post

 Tiny has been working on suicide prevention among Native youth for the last thirty years in official and unofficial capacities.
 She and Eileen Janis run the only suicide prevention and mental health outreach center on Pine Ridge Reservation.
 Their program—Be Excited About Reading (BEAR)—draws together children of all ages to support each other and to have fun with skits, music, and reading encouragement.

 Sometimes kids just need a warm, safe place to hang out and food to eat.

-Native Hope is committed to supporting the work of Native Americans like Tiny as they fight back against the hopelessness and create positive change.
-Tiny is just one of the inspiring individuals who know firsthand what it is like to overcome the barriers set before them in order to thrive in the pride and dignity of Native American life.
+Native Hope is committed to supporting the work of Native Americans like Tiny as they fight back against hopelessness and create positive change.
+Tiny is just one of the inspiring individuals who are 2020-2021 Native Hope Fellows.
+These leaders know firsthand what it is like to overcome the barriers set before them in order to thrive in the pride and dignity of Native American life.